-- 2.2 It is assessed that a Danger Area with a simple design, adhering to Design Principles to ensure it is as small as possible to achieve technical requirements.
-It will have a negligible impact on both the environment and the majority of air users although it is noted that it will, when active, affect non-radio equipped aircraft and those wishing to utilise the railway line for VFR navigation at low level.
-It is concluded that: - A DA such as Image 6.A will not increase the funnelling effect between SPTA and Bristol CTR as it is able to limit any unnecessary encroachment to the North of Keevil. - Image 6.B, as the most basic in design, is too simplistic and therefore inefficient as it extends too far North of the airfield into areas in which segregated airspace is not required.
-A circular design, similar to an offset ATZ will be an inefficient method of generating segregated airspace for the purpose of RPAS operations. - 2.3 Both Image 6.A and 6.B designs concepts will be taken forward for consultation.
+- 2.2 It is assessed that a Danger Area with a simple design, as small as possible to achieve technical requirements, best adheres to the Design Principles.
+The Sponsor has determined that the altitude of the DA can be reduced from 3,500 to 3,200ft AMSL in order to further reduce the impact to aircraft wishing to transit over it.
+This is at the same altitude as the Glider Site navigation warning and will thus have a positive Human Factor impact in avoiding the publication of multiple altitudes for different purposes over the same area.
+The introduction of a DA at 3,200ft AMSL will have a negligible impact on both the environment and the majority of air users although it is noted that it will, when active, affect non-radio equipped aircraft and those wishing to utilise the railway line for VFR navigation at low level.
+It is concluded that: - A DA such as Option 2 Design 1 (Image 6.A) will not increase the funnelling effect between SPTA and Bristol CTR as it is able to limit any unnecessary encroachment to the North of Keevil.

+- Option 2 Design 2 (Image 6.B), as the most basic in design, is too simplistic and therefore inefficient as it extends too far North of the airfield into areas in which segregated airspace is not required.
+A circular design, similar to an offset ATZ will be an inefficient method of generating segregated airspace for the purpose of RPAS operations.
+As a result it will increase the funnelling effect to the North of Keevil compared to Option 2 Design 1 (Image 6.A). - 2.3 Option 2 Design 1 (Image 6.A) is the preferred option to be retained. - 2.4 Option 2 Design 2 (Image 6.B) is an inefficient design and increases the likelihood of funnelling to the North of Keevil and will therefore not be retained